MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ms.collection: Strat_O365_IP
 ms.custom: Ent_Solutions
 ms.assetid:
-description: "Summary: Use this topic to learn more about the Privileged Access Management feature in Office 365"
+description: "Summary: Use this topic to learn more about the privileged access management feature in Office 365"
 ---

-# Privileged Access Management in Office 365
+# Privileged access management in Office 365

 > [!IMPORTANT]
 > This topic covers deployment and configuration guidance for a public beta feature only currently available in Office 365 E5 and Advanced Compliance SKUs.